 While 25 of America’s Presidents have been lawyers, China, for the very first time in its more than 60 years history, welcomes a former law student as one of the top national leaders.
 Li Keqiang, a Bachelor of Law degree holder from the Peking University, was nominated as Prime Minister in early March.
 Having been studying law both in China and America for four years, I could not be happier.
 It seems that the spring for lawyers has eventually come.

 In the larger picture, Chinese politics has ushered in a completely new era.
-Among 7 members of the new Politburo Standing Committee of the Communist Party of China, the de facto most powerful decision-making body new generation of leadersin China, 6 have an academic background in humanities or social science, and only one is from engineering school.
+Among 7 members of the new Politburo Standing Committee of the Communist Party of China, the de facto most powerful decision-making body in China, 6 have an academic background in humanities or social science, and only one is from engineering school.
 It is a highly intellectual group from a brand new background.
 The intellectual elites with social science or humanities background, such as economists and jurists, step onto the arena of history and start to play a predominant role in the largest ruling political party in the world.

 On the contrary, when Jiang Zemin was in power, all of the Politburo Standing Committee members were engineers or even senior engineers.
 It is a positive signal, that China finally says goodbye to Engineer-Presidents and will have more leaders with a social science or humanities background in the future.